-8 startup marketing lessons from 5 years at Uber
+8 marketing lessons from early Uber

 Surround yourself with genius.
 Start with insights.
 Don't accept mediocre.